Friday, February 08, 2019

 Angry aliens, again?

-Anyhow, this has always been a cool game and the ST received a faithful conversion that feels just as good as I hoped.
-There is support for one & two players which can be configured to enable/disable other features - like the enemy's multiple warheads and smart bombs.
-Initial attack waves start off slowly at and sedate pace (can be skipped) but the war soon gets crazy when the Krytolians use their faster missiles and dreaded smart bombs.
+This has always been a cool game and the ST received a faithful conversion that feels as good as I remember.
+There is support for 1/2 players which can be configured to enable/disable other features - like the enemy's multiple warheads and smart bombs.
+Initial attack waves start off slowly at and sedate pace (skippable) but the war soon gets crazy when the Krytolians use faster missiles and smart bombs.
 Trying to detonate them is tricky, especially during the heat of battle when you don't wanna run out of ammo!

 Okay, it's time to view some apocalyptic screenshots of doom...